xcat2/xcat-core/docs/source/guides/admin-guides/references/man1/reventlog.1.rst

 \ **reventlog**\   can  display any number of remote hardware event log entries or clear them for a range of nodes.
 Hardware  event logs are stored on each servers service processor.
+Note that some sensor types are not currently implemented, resulting in 'No Mappings Found' messages.
+If these are observed, it is suggested to look at confluent's equivalent 'nodeeventlog' facility, which supports a broader set of sensor types.

 ***************